ceejbot/mcm-meta-helper/README.md

 Commands:
   check     Cross-check required translation strings versus the ones found in
             translation files
+  copy      Copy translations from the source language file to any language file
+            missing translations
   update    Update all translation files with missing translation strings and
             placeholders
   validate  Validate the mcm config json file against the MCM helper schema